 Jamaican Curry Chicken Recipe

-I love Jamaican food and curry chicken is one of my favorite Jamaican dish that I can actually cook.
+Being a Caribbean girl from the beautiful island of Jamaica it is not a surprise that I love Jamaican food and curry chicken is one of my favorite Jamaican dish that I can actually cook.
 Even though my husband is the real Jamaican chef around here and I specialize in quick and easy meals for families.
 Let me tell you.
 I got this one down!
 Excuse me while I toot my horn here (beep, beep) since my family and friends always request my delicious curry chicken made with love and spice.
 My authentic Jamaican curry chicken recipe will not only have your tummy dancing but your whole family will be doing the Jamaican dance like Usain Bolt!

 The key to making Jamaican Curry Chicken is using Jamaican Curry Powder.
 There is a different taste to the Jamaican curry compared to curry powders from other countries, so it is important to use this key ingredient.
 You can easily stock up on the real Jamaican curry powder at Amazon.
 I do recommend using either Blue Mountain Curry Powder or the BetaPac Curry Powder.
 See the links below!